 AGRICULTURAL SECTOR PROJECTS IN THE REGION

-Towards attaining the above listed objectives of the Ministry, a number projects have been put in place regional and nationally to realizing these objectives.
+Towards attaining the above listed objectives of the Ministry, a number of projects have been put in place (regional and national) in realizing these objectives.
 They include;

 Livestock Development Project

 AGRICULTURAL SECTOR PROGRAMMES & INITIATIVES IN THE REGION

 Root and Tuber Improvement and Marketing Programme (RTIMP)